Layered Summertime Salad

 - Cook pasta according to package directions.
 Meanwhile, in a small bowl, combine the mayonnaise, lemon juice, sugar and garlic powder; set aside.
 Drain pasta and rinse in cold water; toss with onions and half of the bacon.

-- In a large salad bowl, layer half of the romaine, pasta mixture, peas, cauliflower, broccoli, red pepper, mayonnaise mixture and cheese.
+- In a large salad bowl, layer half the romaine, pasta mixture, peas, cauliflower, broccoli, red pepper, mayonnaise mixture and cheese.
 Repeat layers.
 Sprinkle with remaining bacon.
 Cover and refrigerate until serving.

 Nutrition Facts3/4 cup: 186 calories, 13g fat (2g saturated fat), 9mg cholesterol, 115mg sodium, 13g carbohydrate (2g sugars, 2g fiber), 4g protein.